 25. For vehicle theft, the insurer would pay the sum insured or the market value of the vehicle at the time of loss excluding the excess clause.
 However, if the vehicle is still under a hire purchase agreement, the insurer will settle the outstanding loan with the financier and make a cash payment of the balance amount to the insured or the car owner.
+The insurer/takaful operator is allowed to claim deemed input tax credit on the total payout to the financier and the insured.
 Deemed input tax credit is allowed only on the actual amount of cash payment made by the insurer/takaful operator.